theofbraune/blog/content/posts/vector_field_processing.md

 +++
-title= "Vector Field Processing" date= 2023-12-28T00:12:28+01:00 draft= true author = "Theo" tags = ["programming","teaching"]
+title= "Vector Field Processing" date= 2023-12-28T00:12:28+01:00 draft= false author = "Theo" tags = ["programming","teaching"]
 +++

-In this TP we want to calculate vector fields on discrete surfaces.
+In this task we want to calculate vector fields on discrete surfaces.

 ## 1. Precalculate the mesh information